dapr/docs/daprdocs/content/en/operations/configuration/use-custom-certificates.md

 description: "Configure the Dapr sidecar container to trust custom certificates"
 ---

 The Dapr sidecar can be configured to trust custom certificates for communicating with external services.
-This is useful in scenarios where a self-signed certificate needs to be trusted, e.g., using the HTTP binding, configuring an outbound proxy for the sidecar, etc. Note, both custom CA certificates and leaf certificates are supported.
+This is useful in scenarios where a self-signed certificate needs to be trusted, e.g., using an HTTP binding, configuring an outbound proxy for the sidecar, etc. Both custom CA certificates and leaf certificates are supported.

 {{< tabs Self-hosted Kubernetes >}}